 If there are many hard, slippery floors in the house, it may be time to go rug shopping!
 Rugs also provide a nice, soft surface for a dog to rest on.

 I get natural hand-knotted rugs, that can stand more wear and tear from the dogs.
-Also consider getting a light, earth-tone colored rug, that can hide dirt and dog hair more easily.
+Consider getting a light, earth-tone colored rug, that can hide dirt and dog hair more easily.

-Check out all the uneven ground in the backyard, and make sure that there are no deep holes.
-Three legged dogs can trip on uneven surfaces and hurt themselves.
+In addition, I check the backyard, and make sure there are no deep holes.
+Shania can trip on uneven surfaces and hurt herself.
 I also clear away large piles of sticks and leaves.
 Larger sticks may sometimes catch on a dog’s nails and cause damage.

-Get some raised water bowls, so that a three legged dog can drink without having to bend down too much.
+It helps to get raised water bowls, so that our tripod dog can drink without having to bend down too much.

 5. Let a 3 legged dog be a dog

-When we share our life with a three legged dog, we naturally want to protect her from as many things as possible.
+When we share our life with a tripod dog, we naturally want to protect her from as many things as possible.
 It is important, though, to let a dog be a dog.

 If a three legged dog is kept from doing all the things that dogs love to do, she will have lived an unfulfilled life.